-- The selected part is shown on the display. - 2.
+- · The selected part is shown on the display. - 2.
 In the SOUND GROUP section, select a sound group.

-- A list of sounds available for each sound group can be found in the separate REFERENCE GUIDE provided. - Most of the sounds in the KEYBOARD PERC and PERC & EFFECT sound groups do not have scaled pitches. - Use the SOUND SELECT buttons to select the desired sound.
+- A list of sounds available for each sound group can be found in the separate REFERENCE GUIDE provided. - For the MIXTURES group, various compound sounds are available. - Most of the sounds in the DRUM KITS and PERC & EFFECT sound groups do not have scaled pitches. - 3.
+Use the SOUND SELECT buttons to select the desired sound.